Raised Drying Beds – a proven method

 The raised drying bed is an example of how a simple method integrating both practicality and attention to the delicate needs of coffee in a volatile stage can produce measurable results in the final cup.
 It is also one more example of the many necessary steps involved in producing an excellent, quality coffee long before it arrives to your favorite coffee shop or grocery store.

-You might recognize these beds from our video on SloDry from the Bloom collection, which builds on this traditional drying method, allowing sugars to develop over time.
+You might recognize these beds from our video (below) which builds on this traditional drying method, allowing sugars to develop over time.
 SloDry is available as part of the THRIVE Farmers Bloom Collection, roasted on-demand especially for you.